 I'd rather not dwell too much on the environment I have to deal with...
-It's a horribly shaped room, too much concrete, tiles on the floor and a vide that resembles a transmission line.
+It's a horribly shaped room, too much concrete, tiles on the floor and a ceiling that's partial concrete and partial gypsum.
+In the past it was even worse with a 'vide' that resembled a transmission line.
 I know, not good, but it's what I have to work with.

 I haven't got the most fancy setup, but I'm fairly happy with it...
 You have to keep this in mind: all components were collected over time, and the aim was to have a good home theater setup without making concessions to 'normal' music.
 I don't have a dedicated room but have to settle for my (irregular shaped and acoustically horrible) living room.

 I tend to listen to music in a regular stereo setup (analogue 2 channels using only the front speakers, or digital 2.1 with the added subwoofer).
-To watch movies I use a 5.1 setup.
-Subwoofer and rear speakers I use for effect, not for perfect accuracy.
+To watch movies I use a 5.1.4 / 9.1 setup.
+Subwoofer, ceiling and rear speakers I use for effect, not for perfect accuracy.

 I bought my first set in 89 / 90 / 91, a Sony TA-F220, a Sony pulse CD player (forgot the number), a seperate Sony tuner, and a set of Jamo Compact 70 speakers.
 They were followed by a Sony DSP and a Sony cassettedeck.
 Not a very good decision, and I quickly replaced the speaker set with a pair of Magnat Vector 4 and a much better cassettedeck Sony TCK-77ES.
 I tend to buy fancy stuff when it's discounted, so yes, the TCK-77ES didn't come too expensive :-)